mailnavn/StatsCalculator/README.md

 The solution is implemented as WebAPI

 The Solution contains 2 projects
-StatsCalculator - Containing the implementation StatsCalculatorUnitTests - Containing the unit tests
+StatsCalculator - Containing the implementation <br>
+StatsCalculatorUnitTests - Containing the unit tests <br>